Usage guide

 )

 Both functions return a dict of matplotlib figures and optionally save them as PNGs under out_dir.
-See the Detecting batch effects (Python port) notebook for a walkthrough.
+See the Detecting batch effects (Python port) notebook for the corresponding workflow.

 Plotting helpers